Jadamoureen/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 ### Create a dictionary.
 To do so, you will need to perform the following steps.

--Create a list of years from 2011 to 2020 and a list durations of the average movie lengths our friend provided (103, 101, 99, 100, 100, 95, 95, 96, 93, and 90).
+- Create a list of years from 2011 to 2020 and a list durations of the average movie lengths our friend provided (103, 101, 99, 100, 100, 95, 95, 96, 93, and 90).
--Create a dictionary movie_dict, with the keys "years" and "durations" and the values set to your lists years and durations.
+- Create a dictionary movie_dict, with the keys "years" and "durations" and the values set to your lists years and durations.
--Print and inspect the dictionary to ensure it was created correctly.
+- Print and inspect the dictionary to ensure it was created correctly.

 ## Creating a DataFrame from a dictionary
 - Import pandas using its usual alias, pd.